rohun-tripathi/Handwriting_recognition/README.md

 The model here has two levels of outputs.
 The first level provides output combined at the character level.
 The second level runs the output through a large dictionary and chooses the words within one or edit distances that have a higher probability of occuring.
 Using the corpus, a user can bias the output to extract keywords from the domain they want to focus on.

-The Handwriting model uses a pre-trained model available on the CRNN repository for text recognition in the wild - https://github.com/bgshih/crnn.
+The Handwriting model uses a pre-trained model available on the CRNN repository for text recognition in the wild - https://github.com/bgshih/crnn to initialize its weights.

-This model is performs well for both, handwriting recognition and text recognition in the wild.
+The final trained model is performs well for both, handwriting recognition and text recognition in the wild.

-#### Examples that work:
+#### Examples:
 ![alt text](https://github.com/rohun-tripathi/Handwriting_recognition/blob/master/crnn.pytorch/data/top.png?raw=true)
 -> 'stop'